Overland Park Sex Crime Attorneys

 Types of Sex Crime Charges We Defend Against

-Our Overland Park sex crime defense attorneys represent clients faced with all types of sex offenses, including:
+Our Overland Park sex crime defense attorneys represent clients faced with felony and misdemeanor charges, including:

 We also regularly defend clients who have been accused of non-contact sex offenses such as indecent solicitation, electronic solicitation, and sexual exploitation of a child, as well as charges for possession, distribution, and production of child pornography.